| |

 Books:

-- Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley).
+- Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley, 1990).
 Area A-9, Trip 4: "Mount IslipSouth Approach."
-Good background and trail description.
-Note, his description from Windy Gap to Mt.
-Islip is confusing and seemly inaccurate.
-See my detailed note on the Mt.
-Islip hike description.
+Good background and trail descriptions.
+Note, his description from Windy Gap is inaccurate and confusing (as was Robinson's before his 9th Edition above).

-- 101 Hikes In Southern California - by Jerry Schad (Wilderness Press: Berkley, 1996).
-Trip 30: "Mount Islip."
-Good background and trail descriptions from the alternitive routes above.
+- 101 Hikes In Southern California - by Jerry Schad (Wilderness Press: Birmingham, 2013, 3rd Edition).
+Hike 29: "Mount Islip."
+Good background and trail descriptions from the alternate routes above.
 Note, his description from Windy Gap to Mt.
-Islip is confusing.
-See my detailed note on the Mt.
-Islip hike description.
-This is the same trial description as in Afoot and Afield, but he adds description for the new Islip Ridge and Big Cienega Trails, making the trip a loop, 7.7 miles.
+Islip is inaccurate and confusing (as was Robinson's before the 9th Edition above).
+This is the same trial description as in Afoot and Afield, but he adds description for the new Islip Ridge and Big Cienega trails, making the trip a loop.

 |